TrendingTechnology/Interact/README.md

 **Important** - macOS will be supported shortly.
 I need to update some stuff for mac because not everything was working properly.

+## Who Is Interact For?

+* Users that want control of their app layout from the app itself.
+* Developers that are making photo editing or drawing apps.
+* Game Designers that want to make an awesome HUD.
+* Anyone that wants to unlock the full power of SwiftUI Gestures.

 ## How To Add To Your Project